Examples of the WebSocket API

 }

-Alternatively, we can define a single change stream that either returns all messages or only those sent by a specific name`.
-This can be achieved through a definition that utilizes optional stages:
+Alternatively, you can define a single change stream that returns either all messages or only those sent by a specific name

 {